Gemcon Group

 Gemcon Group (জেমকন গ্রুপ) is a Bangladeshi diversified conglomerate based in Dhaka.
+The directors of the family-run conglomerate face prosecution by the Anti-Corruption Commission for amassing illicit wealth and money laundering.

+In addition, a Dhaka court imposed travel ban on the directors of the group for loan defaulting.
+Gemcon Group is in the highlighted list of 10 companies being pursued by the Bangladesh Bank to recover laundered money.

 History

 Gemcon Group was established in 1979 through Castle Construction.
-It was founded by Kazi Shahid Ahmed who is also the chairperson of the group.
-It is a family owned company.
-Ahmed's three sons are directors of the company, Kazi Anis Ahmed, Kazi Inam Ahmed, and Kazi Nabil Ahmed.
+It was founded by Kazi Shahid Ahmed who was also the chairperson of the group.
+It is a family owned company; Ahmed's three sons, Kazi Anis Ahmed, Kazi Inam Ahmed, and Kazi Nabil Ahmed, are directors of the company.

+Kazi Shahid Ahmed is also the founder of the University of Liberal Arts Bangladesh (ULAB).
+He died on 28 August 2023.

-Gemcon group has provides awards for writers and poets that it gives annually.
+Gemcon group provides awards for writers and poets that it gives annually.
 It started as Kagoj Tarun Sahitya Puraskar.
 In 2003, the award was renamed to Best Book Award.
-It was renamed against in 2007 Gemcon Sahitya Puroshkar.
+It was renamed in 2007 Gemcon Sahitya Puroshkar.

 Gemcon Group owned Ajker Kagoj.
 It closed the newspaper with a one-day notice to its employees.
 Kazi Anis Ahmed is the publisher of Dhaka Tribune and Bangla Tribune.

 In January 2020, Gemcon announced it is in talks to acquire Agora Super Stores and merge it with Meena Bazar.
 The merger would make Meena Bazar the biggest retail chain in Bangladesh.
 Gemcon Khulna won the Bangabandhu T20 Cup in December 2020.

+During the tenure of the Awami League government, Gemcon Group was one of the four companies close to then State Minister for Power, Energy and Mineral Resources, Nasrul Hamid (Bipu), a political connection that allowed them a significant portion of the procurement of electricity poles - locally known as khamba - under various projects of the Bangladesh Rural Electrification Board (BREB).
+An investigation by Prothom Alo revealed that Gemcon Group - owned by former Awami League MP from Jashore-3, Kazi Nabil Ahmed - received contracts worth Tk 9.01 billion, or 17 per cent of the total procurement value, supplying around 300,000 poles.